Vault Safety assesses expectedness for each Case Assessment through generated Expectedness records.

 When evaluating whether a Case Adverse Event is expected in relation to a Case Product’s Datasheet, Vault first checks whether the event MedDRA matches a term on the Datasheet.
 To be considered a match, the term must be listed on or fall under the hierarchy of a term on the Datasheet.
 Then, Vault performs a number of checks based on the precise expectedness and conditional expectedness settings on the Datasheet.

-Review the following sections to see how Vault Safety evaluates a MedDRA term without specified demographics, with specified demographics, and for Clinical Trial Study Cases.
+Learn how Vault Safety evaluates a MedDRA term without specified demographics, with specified demographics, and for clinical trial study Cases.

 Expectedness Evaluations Without Demographics